animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-However, this also means that no `Index` with the “name” specified in your `index` bean definition or declaration actually exists from Apache Geode’s perspective (that is, with [`QueryService.getIndexes()`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/QueryService.html#getIndexes)).
+However, this also means that no `Index` with the "name" specified in your `index` bean definition or declaration actually exists from Apache Geode's perspective (that is, with [`QueryService.getIndexes()`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/QueryService.html#getIndexes)).
 Therefore, you should be careful when writing OQL query statements that use query hints, especially query hints that refer to the application